Quarto for Scientists

 • Change bibliography styles

-• Next steps in working with rmarkdown - how to extend yourself to other rmarkdown formats
+• Next steps in working with Quarto:

 Why write this as a book?

+This book started out its first life being around rmarkdown.
 There are many great books on R Markdown and it’s various features, such as “Rmarkdown: The definitive guide”, “bookdown: Authoring Books and Technical Documents with R Markdown”, and “Dynamic Documents with R and knitr, Second edition”, and Yihui Xie’s thesis, “Dynamic Graphics and Reporting for Statistics”.

-So why write a book?
+So, why write a book?

 How to use this book